BOLAJISHOKANBI/alx-system_engineering-devops/0x00-shell_basics/README.md

 with user and group IDs displayed numerically

 #5-listfilesdigitonly is a script Display current directory contents in long format and hidden files and also user and group ID
+#6-firstdirectory is a script which creates a directory named my_first_directory in the /tmp/ directory.